-I would like to begin by giving you a little bit of history and the beginnings of Hypnosis
+I would like to begin by giving you a little bit of history on the beginnings of Hypnosis:

-So that you have a better understanding of what it is and how it can help you, Hypnosis as we know it today, began in the 1950s, and did not come into total acceptance until the 1980s.
-But, there are two people from the early history of hypnosis who deserve mention, Because they initiated major trends.
+So that you have a better understanding of what it is and how it can help you, Hypnosis as we know it today began in the 1950s, and did not come into total acceptance until the 1980s.
+But, there are two people from the early history of hypnosis who deserve mention for their implementation of major trends.
 Fran Anton Mesmer, the man who gave hypnosis its original name, produced his first theories of Mesmerism in 1765.
-He believed that he possessed the power to magnetize people into his control, and during the 1780s, some followers accepted the concept of magnetism, while others believed that the state of control of Mesmerism resulted from nothing more than the personality of Mesmer himself.
-In other words, his personality could pull you in, which is where we get the term used today (to be Mesmerized).
+He believed that he possessed the power to magnetize people into his control, and during the 1780s some followers accepted the concept of magnetism, while others believed that the state of control of Mesmerism resulted from nothing more than the personality of Mesmer himself.
+In other words, his personality could pull you in, which is where we get the term “Mesmerized.”

-One who disbelieved the theory of magnetism was Dr. James Braid, a physician of the 1840s, He believed that Mesmerism was a suggestable state resembling a nervous sleep.
+One who disbelieved the theory of magnetism was Dr. James Braid, a physician of the 1840s.
+He believed that Mesmerism was a suggestable state resembling a nervous sleep.
 Today Mesmerism bears the title Braid gave it -Hypnotism- from the Greek word meaning sleep.
-While observing hypnotized subjects, Braid found that many physiological changes took place. as the subject entered a deeper state resembling sleep, He noticed that during the state, the subject was easily influenced by verbal suggestions, even to the point of controlling many of his involuntary functions.
+While observing hypnotized subjects, Braid found that many physiological changes took place.
+As the subject entered a deeper state resembling sleep, he noticed that the subject was easily influenced by verbal suggestions, even to the point of controlling many of his involuntary functions.
 Braid tested his subjects by giving them suggestions in the waking state, as well as in the hypnotic state, and concluded that the subjects appeared to be more receptive in the hypnotic state.

 Since then, we have recognized that many different suggestable states exist and that subjects respond differently in each of them.
 We further determined that these various states can be created by understanding the difference in suggestibility from one subject to the next.